Nexis-Labs/NexWallet/docs/SECURITY.md

 ### 9. Permission System

-Wigwam uses a permission system that restricts what websites and applications can access to the account addresses, ensuring that user data and actions remain secure.
+NexWallet uses a permission system that restricts what websites and applications can access to the account addresses, ensuring that user data and actions remain secure.

 ### 10. Session Timeout

-Wigwam implements session timeouts to automatically log out users after a period of inactivity, reducing the risk of unauthorized access.
+NexWallet implements session timeouts to automatically log out users after a period of inactivity, reducing the risk of unauthorized access.

 ### 11. Error Management